 Janis Joplin set aside $2,500 in her will “so my friends can have a ball after I’m gone.”
 They did just that at her wake, held at the Lion’s Share in San Anselmo, California.

-Dubbed “The Highest Court in the Land,” the court, on the fifth floor of the Supreme Court Building, is not open to the public and not open on court day, but has been known to host the likes of Byron White and Chief Justice William Rehnquist.
+Dubbed “The Highest Court in the Land,” this basketball court, on the fifth floor of the Supreme Court Building, is not open to the public and not open on court day.
+But it has hosted the likes of Byron White and Chief Justice William Rehnquist.

 The man had many talents.
 In addition to his popular short stories and classic novels like Fahrenheit 451, Bradbury also penned the screenplay for the 1956 film Moby Dick, directed by John Huston.
 It was not a pleasant process though; Bradbury called it “eight long months of agonizing work, subconscious work.”

-We all know the chorus to The Kingsmen classic version of “Louie, Louie” but that’s about it.
+We all know the chorus to The Kingsmen classic version of “Louie, Louie,” but that’s about it.
 And for the FBI, that was a problem.
-The organization, concerned it might contain indecent lyrics, spent several years investigating what exactly the song said—playing it backwards, at different speeds, and otherwise—and whether it was suitable to play on radio They eventually gave up when they determined it was “indecipherable.”
+The organization, concerned it might contain indecent lyrics, spent several years investigating what exactly the song said—playing it backward, at different speeds, and otherwise—and whether it was suitable to play on the radio.
+They eventually gave up when they determined it was “indecipherable.”

 Called “himipenes,” these two reproductive organs only work one at a time.

 If you’re creeped out by bats, stay away from Bracken Cave, Texas.
-This location, about 20 miles outside of downtown San Antonio, is where the largest bat colony—consisting of more than 15 million Mexican free-tailed bats that pack onto cave walls, with as many as 500 per square foot when they are pups—in the world can be found,
+This location, about 20 miles outside of downtown San Antonio, hosts the largest bat colony—consisting of more than 15 million Mexican free-tailed bats that pack onto cave walls, with as many as 500 per square foot when they are pups.

-While best known for his slightly cheesy tunes like “Mandy” and “Copacabana,” Barry Manilow was a prolific writer of ad jingles for Band-Aid, Stridex, KFC, and, most famously, that perennial ditty for State Farm insurance.
+While best known for tunes like “Mandy” and “Copacabana,” Barry Manilow was a prolific writer of ad jingles for Band-Aid, Stridex, KFC, and, most famously, that perennial ditty for State Farm insurance.
 And for more hilarious jingles, check out these 30 Funniest Jokes Found in TV Commercials.